Pseudotropheus crabro

 The bumblebee cichlid has an elongate body with vertical yellow-and-black "bumblebee" bars.
 Juveniles are brightly colored but become darker when mature, especially for males.
 This fish is known for its ability to rapidly change its colors.
 They are mouthbrooders like many other cichlids from Lake Malawi.

+Diet

+Bumblebee cichlids feed on a wide variety of food items, but are particularly specialized for feeding on Argulus africanus fish lice that parasitize the kampango (Bagrus meridionalis), a large catfish.
+They will also pick and feed on necrotic tissues on their client.
+As cleaner fish associated with the kampango, they have been observed following closely behind the catfish.
+This behaviour also occurs in captive settings.
+In the wild, they are known to approach human divers, possibly to examine them for parasites.
+However, they do not clean other cichlids or other catfish species.

+Bumblebee cichlids are also behaviourally specialized for feeding on the eggs of kampango, persistently raiding the catfish's nests despite the defending parents.
+This food source is only available during the kampango's breeding season.

-In their natural habitats, the bumblebee cichlid is a cleaner specialized in feeding on parasites from larger fish particularly the catfish Bagrus meridionalis, which apparently recognises the species as a cleaner.
+The catfish apparently recognises the species as a cleaner.
 Notable is that P. crabro has also been found preying upon the eggs of the Bagrus meridionalis, but will change colour to a dark brown while doing so.

 Aquarium care

 In the wild, the bumblebee cichlid is a specialized eater, but in aquarium they can eat whatever that is fed to them.
 Like other mbuna cichilds, this is a hardy and very aggressive fish that should be kept in a species or mbuna tank.
 The best practice is to keep one male with several females.
 Breeding is relatively easy.
 Females hold eggs and fry in their mouths for up to three weeks, then release a small number of healthy fry.